ehsanul/ehsanul.com/content/blog/brick.md

 [brick](https://github.com/ehsanul/brick), my implementation of the ideas I explained in this article.

-But brick is still an awful player.
+But brick still plays like, well, a brick.
 Errors can build up when applying a found plan to the actual game, which is a challenge to counteract.
 I have got a lot more I want to implement as well.
 For instance, I have not delved into driving on the wall and aerials.
 I'm also grappling with accurately simulating the drifting in Rocket League efficiently.

 But all that will have to wait for next time!